0PEIN0/bash-helpers/README.md

 ### Usage Notes:

-1. Estimated total installation time is 2-5 hours for fresh new OS installation, although will vary based on machine and network connection performance.
+1. Estimated total installation time is 2-5 hours for fresh new OS installation, although it will vary based on machine and network connection performance.
 2. Use command `uap` to update systems daily for ***non sudo*** user(s).
 And `uar` command for ***sudo*** user(s).
 The `uap` command will ensure the daily fetch for latest changes on `bash-helpers` repository.

 ### Other similar projects that inspired this repo: